 Creature!
 (Hakaijuu) is a survival horror manga by Shingo Honda.
 Not only is it one of the most underrated horror manga, but it also has some of the best manga panels I’ve seen as well.
 The panel above is only a small taste of what you are going to witness in this manga.

-The story starts out normal with Akira Takashiro and Eiji Kudou, two rivals and basketball players who have a crush on the same girl, preparing for the upcoming inter-high basketball tournament.
+The story starts normally with Akira Takashiro and Eiji Kudou, two rivals and basketball players who have a crush on the same girl, preparing for the upcoming inter-high basketball tournament.
 But things quickly take a turn after an earthquake knocks Akira out and he wakes to find out that terrifying monsters have taken over his school and have killed the students on campus.

-There’s everything from government conspiracies to Kaiju-esque creatures in this one, so in addition to a lot of gore, there’s a lot of mystery in this manga too.
+There’s everything from government conspiracies to Kaiju-esque creatures in this one, so in addition to a lot of carnage, there’s a lot of mystery in this manga too.
 The monster designs are some of the best I’ve seen, the artwork is extremely detailed, and the battles are epic.
-But what makes this one so compelling is that it really highlights the fear of the unknown.
+But what makes this one so compelling is that it highlights the fear of the unknown.
 Along with the characters and survivors in this story, you are left guessing and you want to know more about what’s going on.
-As a result, you really feel like you are a part of this story, so it’s a fun read.
+As a result, you feel like you are a part of this story, so it’s a fun read.

 As of now, Creature! has only been digitally published with an English translation, but I hope it gets a print release someday!